-certification = a license
+certification = a required license to teach

 GPSC/GaPSC/PSC = Georgia Professional Standards Commission = the state agency which oversees all certification for public school employees for grades P - 12

 G.R.E. = Graduate Record Exam = the exam needed to apply for many graduate school programs

 induction certificate = a 5-year, non-renewable initial certification granted to those who have completed all certification requirements through a traditional pathway except for having three successful years in the classroom as measured by standardized performance evaluation measures; teachers seeking certification through alternative pathways can convert a provisional certificate to an induction certificate once they have completed certification requirements but still need three years of successful teaching in the classroom.
 See other terms: traditional certificate, provisional certificate

 interstate reciprocity = an agreement with other states that recognizes out-of-state teaching licenses upon meeting certain criteria